 Agroforestry systems have been cultivated throughout the Pacific Islands for extremely long periods of time.
 These biodiverse and productive agroecosystems, rich in woody perennials, exhibit resilience to environmental stressors such as drought and storms as compared with annual crops.
 Traditional agroforestry systems have been removed over the past 100 years to make way for monoculture export agriculture.
 There is now growing interest in modern agroforestry systems as a response to climate change and for other benefits such as yield diversification, risk management, and soil and water conservation.
 Recent responses to climate change are calling for positive adaptation models including agroforestry.

 No training materials exist specifically for agroforestry design for Pacific Islands.
 The training manual generated by this project will be unique in its synthesis of published information on traditional Pacific agroforestry systems combined with modern science and methods.
-This project builds upon five previous SARE PDP projects by the Project Coordinator that produced publications with over 10 million cumulative downloads since 2000.
-These projects include Hawai‘i Community-Based Food Security (EW11-014, www.agroforest.info), New Crops for Pacific Island Agroforestry (EW07-004, www.specialtycrops.info), Pacific Island Agroforestry Workshops and Field Visits (EW05-009), Species Profiles for Pacific Island Agroforestry (EW02-001, www.traditionaltree.org), and Agroforestry Handbooks for Pacific Islands (EW98-004, www.agroforestry.org/free-publications/agroforestry-guides).
+This project builds upon six previous SARE PDP projects by the Project Coordinator that produced publications with over 10 million cumulative downloads since 2000.
+These projects include Hawai‘i Community-Based Food Security (EW11-014, www.agroforest.info), New Crops for Pacific Island Agroforestry (EW07-004, www.specialtycrops.info), Pacific Island Agroforestry Workshops and Field Visits (EW05-009), Species Profiles for Pacific Island Agroforestry (EW02-001, www.traditionaltree.org), Agroforestry Handbooks for Pacific Islands (EW98-004, www.agroforestry.org/free-publications/agroforestry-guides), and Breadfruit Agroforestry for Pacific Island Revitalization (EW17-004, www.breadfruit.info).
 A number of other SARE projects (e.g., OW15-031, SW11-055, LS04-162, SW03-055) cover specific agroforestry practices and demonstrations in the Pacific that will be used inform design recommendations, where applicable.

 Education & Outreach Initiatives